eidng8/typescript-webpack-cli/README.md

-An emtpy TypeScript project template.
+An emtpy TypeScript project template, setup with babel and jest, bundles with webpack.